huggingface/blog/setfit-optimum-intel.md

 - user: echarlaix
 ---

-# Blazing Fast SetFit Inference on Intel Xeon
+# Blazing Fast SetFit Inference with 🤗 Optimum Intel on Xeon

 SetFit is a promising solution for a common modeling problem: how to deal with data that has few to no labels.
 Developed with Hugging Face’s research partners at [Intel Labs](https://www.intel.com/content/www/us/en/research/overview.html) and the [UKP Lab](https://www.informatik.tu-darmstadt.de/ukp/ukp_home/index.en.jsp), SetFit is an efficient framework for few-shot fine-tuning of [Sentence Transformers](https://sbert.net/) models.